Let us show you how to end your dog’s itchy skin fast and in a natural way.

 Colloidal oatmeal is oatmeal ground into a fine powder.
 You can either buy pre-made colloidal oatmeal or grind plain, sugar-free oatmeal into powder by yourself.

-Remember, the right formula should contain all the important natural ingredients to provide your dog with maximum healing.
+Remember, the right formula should contain all the essential natural ingredients to provide your dog with maximum healing.

 4. Make a paste of Baking Soda and Water